eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 \end{aligned}
 $$

-And $ EMPTY(\sigma, account)$ is defined as an account with no code, zero nonce, and zero balance:
+And $EMPTY(\sigma, account)$ is defined as an account with no code, zero nonce, and zero balance:

 $$
 \begin{align}